openai/plugins-quickstart/cloudflare-workers-example/README.md

 ## Usage

+## Usage

-1. You can configure the `.well-known/ai-plugin.json` route in `ai-plugin.ts`.
+1. You can configure the `.well-known/ai-plugin.json` route in `index.ts`.
 2. Update the OpenAPI schema in `openapi.ts`.
-3. For any new routes or additional code, update `index.ts`.
+3. You can set up any new routes and the associated OpenAPI schema by defining new routes.
+See `search.ts` for an example.

 ## Deploying to OpenAI's API